Multi-head Ensemble of Smoothed Classifiers for Certified Robustness: Numerical experiments

-\textbf{Setups.} The networks and datasets are used as ResNet-110~\cite{he2016deep} on CIFAR10~\cite{krizhevsky2009learning} with noise levels varied on $\sigma\in\{0.25,0.5,1.0\}$, which are commonly set for certified robustness in related works~\cite{cohen2019certified,jeong2020consistency,jeong2021smoothmix} for fair comparisons.
+\textbf{Setups.} Following the common settings in certified robustness~\cite{cohen2019certified,jeong2020consistency,jeong2021smoothmix} for fair comparisons, the networks and data sets are used as ResNet-110~\cite{he2016deep} on CIFAR10 \cite{krizhevsky2009learning} and ResNet-50~\cite{he2016deep} on ImageNet \cite{deng2009imagenet} with noise levels varied on $\sigma\in\{0.25,0.5,1.0\}$.
 The training and certification adopt the same noise level $\sigma$.
-Appendix \ref{app:exp-details} introduces more implementation details of models, algorithms, and hyper-parameters.
+Appendix \ref{app:exp-cifar10} introduces more implementation details of models and hyper-parameters.